initialcommit-com/git-sim/docs/mcp.md

 - **`git_simulate(command, repo_path)`** — rendering only.
 Useful for
   illustrating repo state (`log`, `status`) or explaining an operation visually.
+  Pass `interactive=true` to get a self-contained HTML page instead of an
+  image: hover details, pan/zoom and a Before/After toggle that replays the operation (step by step for multi-action commands).
+The CLI equivalent is `git-sim --interactive <command>`.

 Both tools are strictly read-only with respect to the repository.